-ARTICLE VIII OF THE BY-LAWS OF THE SOUTHEASTERN BAPTIST THEOLOGICAL SEMIMARY, INC., ADOPTED DECEMBER 7, 1950, Provides that "All members of the faculty shall be required to subscribe to the Articles of Faith, or Beliefs, as adopted by the Board, and Publish signs these articles of Faith, or Accession at which by the Board, and Publicly sign these articles at the opening of the session at which they enter upon their duties. they enter upon their duties. . . . " These articles were adopted also by the Southern Baptist Theological Saninary Baptist Theological Seminary, founded in 1859.
+ARTICLE VIII OF THE BY-LAWS OF THE SOUTHEASTERN BAPTIST THEOLOGICAL SEMINARY, INC., ADOPTED DECEMBER 7, 1950, Provides that "All members of the faculty shall be required to subscribe to the Articles of Faith, or Beliefs, as adopted by the Board, and Publicly sign these articles at the opening of the session at which they enter upon their duties...."
+These articles were adopted also by the Southern Baptist Theological Seminary, founded in 1859.